pyviz/contrib_colormaps/README.md

 ## Contributing a colormap

-To add a colormap, open a pull request on this repository adding a csv of RGB values to the contrib_colormaps/colormaps directory.
+To add a colormap, open a pull request on this repository adding a comma-separated file of RGB values to the contrib_colormaps/colormaps directory.
 This file should look like:

 ```